cdaringe/factorio-type-kit/docs/_posts/get-started.md

 ```

 This step automatically installs the aforementioned dependencies and sets up the compiler toolchain.
-If you want to do these steps manually, please see the [vroom]() codebase, and replicate the artifacts hosted there.
+If you want to do these steps manually, please see the [vroom](https://github.com/cdaringe/vroom) codebase, and replicate the artifacts hosted there. [@mods.factorio.com](https://mods.factorio.com/mod/vroom)

 ## Understanding the barebones mod